ethereum-optimism/community-hub/src/docs/developers/l2/convert-2.0.md

 ### Opcode differences

-::: note
+::: tip
 [See here for the list of opcodes in the OVM](https://github.com/ethereum-optimism/optimism/blob/experimental/l2geth/core/vm/opcodes.go).
 :::

 The L1 verification challenge mechanism needs to be able to simulate every possible opcode that an L2 contract may have.
 The requires a few minor differences in Opcode support between standard EVM and the Optimistic Virtual Machine (OVM)

 | EVM Opcode  | Solidity equivalent | OVM Behavior |
 | - | - | - |